NCAR/wrfcloud/docs/Users_Guide/overview.rst

 Application Data
 --------------------------------
 Certain information needs to persist for the system to function properly.
 This component uses AWS's dynamodb service to maintain its docuement database.
-Information that is collected and stored falls into four categories: Users, Audit Log, WRF Jobs, and Scheduled Jobs.
-Users information stored includes that which is required to sign in and authenticate actions, for example user email, passwords, and role permissions.
+Information that is collected and stored falls into four categories: Users, Audit Log, WRF Jobs, Model Data, and Scheduled Jobs.
+Users information stored includes that which is required for authentication and authorization with the API.
 The Audit Log contains useful information about actions requested.
 The WRF Jobs category contains information about a certain forecast that was run, such as the intialization time, configuration name, user email, forecast length, status, archive location, and deletion information.
+Model data consists of the forecast output, graphics, and any other products desired to archive.
 Finally, Scheduled Jobs includes information from regulary scheduled jobs much like the WRF Jobs, but also including scheduling information.

 Code
 --------------------------------